pelias/documentation/getting-started/002-search.md

 ## Narrow your search

 If you are looking for places in a particular region, or country, or only want to look in the immediate vicinity of a user with a known location, you can narrow your search to an area.
 There are different ways of including a region in your query.
-Mapzen Search currently supports three types: country, rectangle, and country.
+Mapzen Search currently supports three types: country, rectangle, and circle.

 ### Search within a particular country